Understanding the Difference Between Accounts Payable vs. Accounts Receivable

 Example

-To understand accounts payable, consider an example from a retail business.
-Let's say "ABC Electronics" purchases inventory from a supplier to restock their stores.
+Let's say an electronics company purchases inventory from a supplier to restock their stores.
 Upon receiving the goods, the supplier issues an invoice for $10,000, indicating the payment due in 30 days.
-ABC Electronics records this invoice as a liability in their accounts payable.
+The company records this invoice as a liability in their accounts payable.
 As the due date approaches, they review and verify the invoice against their purchase orders and inventory receipts.

 Once confirmed, they prepare the payment and settle the outstanding amount with the supplier.
-This process ensures that ABC Electronics tracks and manages its outstanding obligations to suppliers accurately, maintaining good relationships and avoiding late payment penalties.
-By efficiently managing accounts payable, ABC Electronics maintains healthy cash flow and sustains a smooth supply chain operation.
+This process ensures that this electronics company tracks and manages its outstanding obligations to suppliers accurately, maintaining good relationships and avoiding late payment penalties.
+By efficiently managing accounts payable, this electronics company maintains healthy cash flow and sustains a smooth supply chain operation.

 1. Receipt of Invoices: Receive supplier invoices for goods or services provided, along with necessary supporting documents.